Ends in

 Written by: Amiel Palacol

-Amiel is a Solutions Architect based in the Philippines.
-He has a solid hands-on experience in Amazon Web Services (AWS) and loves broadening his technical horizons in the cloud.
-An AWS Community Builder who currently holds 6 AWS Certifications.
-He is also Microsoft and Oracle certified.
-Outside tech, he loves coffee, games, and music.
+Amiel is a Senior DevOps Engineer based in the Philippines.
+He has solid hands-on experience in Amazon Web Services (AWS) and loves broadening his technical horizons in the cloud.
+Currently holds 6 AWS Certifications and outside tech, he loves coffee, games and music.

 AWS, Azure, and GCP Certifications are consistently among the top-paying IT certifications in the world, considering that most companies have now shifted to the cloud.
 Earn over $150,000 per year with an AWS, Azure, or GCP certification!